AI Energy and Grid Load

 AI campuses can compete with other load growth from electrified transport, manufacturing, building electrification, hydrogen production, cryptocurrency mining, and ordinary population growth.
 A region with abundant generation can still face bottlenecks if transmission, distribution, transformers, or interconnection processes lag behind proposed demand.

-Power procurement also raises the question of additionality.
-A company may claim clean-energy purchases, but public policy still has to ask whether new clean generation is actually added to the grid, whether fossil plants are kept online longer, whether costs are shifted onto other ratepayers, and whether grid upgrades mostly serve private compute growth.
+Power procurement raises the question of additionality and deliverability.
+A company may claim clean-energy purchases, but public policy still has to ask whether new clean generation is actually added to the grid, whether the power is deliverable at the hour and location of use, whether fossil plants are kept online longer, whether costs are shifted onto other ratepayers, and whether grid upgrades mostly serve private compute growth.

 Water, Cooling, and Locality

 Water conflict is therefore site-specific.
 The same nominal data-center load has different consequences in a water-stressed county, a cold-climate region, a grid dominated by thermal generation, or a site using reclaimed water and low-carbon power.
-Useful governance has to distinguish direct water consumption, indirect water use through power generation, and the local politics of siting.
+Useful governance has to distinguish direct water consumption, withdrawals, discharge, indirect water use through power generation, drought performance, and the local politics of siting.

 Governance Questions

-- Should very large AI data centers disclose power capacity, water demand, backup generation, emissions, ownership, and intended workload categories?
+- Should very large AI data centers disclose power capacity, expected load shape, water demand, backup generation, emissions, ownership, public incentives, and intended workload categories?

 - Should utilities protect ordinary ratepayers from paying for grid upgrades whose main beneficiary is a private data-center campus?